JEsperancinhaOrg/omni-reporter-maven-plugin/README.md

 1. Rollback `CI_COMMIT_REF_NAME`.
 Unfortunately this messes up the way the JOB ID is calculated.

+> It has been observerd that GitLab checks out the repo on the desired commit, but looses reference to the branch at this point.
+This means that the only reference to the commit is the hash.
+If we change the branch name, it will use the hashnumber regards of what we configure for the Job ID.
+> Example
+>
+> Branch = main, Hash = AAAAAAAAAAAAA and service_number = null => JobId = #AAAAAAAAAAAAA, Branch Name = main
+>
+> Branch = AAAAAAAAAAAAA, Hash AAAAAAAAAAAAA and service_number = null -> JobId = #99, Branch Name = AAAAAAAAAAAAA
+>
+> Branch = AAAAAAAAAAAAA, Hash AAAAAAAAAAAAA and service_number = 99 -> JobId = 99, Branch Name = AAAAAAAAAAAAA

 #### Release 0.0.5 - 2022/01/05

 1. Fix branch naming of GitLab using `CI_COMMIT_REF_NAME`